-4 Ways to Be All-In When You Plan a Project
+4 Ways to Manage a Project All-In

 In the world of Poker there’s an expression that someone is “all in”.
 This means that this person thinks they have such a phenomenal set of cards that they’re willing to bet all of their chips on their current hand.
 It’s a risky move and one you need to be 100% sure about because you have the potential of losing everything.
 But, for those that are willing to take this calculated risk the payoff can be well worth the gamble.